Events

 Last modified:

-Having observed over a hundred schools successfully bring attention to their reunions via social media, we have sufficient evidence that it is one of the most powerful mediums to promote your reunion successfully.
+Having observed over a hundred schools successfully bring attention to their alumni reunions via social media, we have sufficient evidence that it is one of the most powerful mediums to promote your alumni reunion successfully.

 Here are 7 tested approaches that we’ve witnessed schools employ and get outstanding results with: